 Venus of Urbino by Titian

-This work, completed in 1538 for the Duke of Urbino Guidobaldo II Della Rovere, is very interesting and charming for its many hidden meanings.
+This work, completed in 1538 for the Duke of Urbino Guidobaldo II Della Rovere, is very interesting for its many hidden meanings.

-The strong sensuality of this painting was therefore consistent with its private, domestic purpose.
+The strong sensuality of this painting was therefore consistent with its private, domestic purpose, as a gift from husband to wife.

 The pose of the nude is certainly a tribute to his friend-master Giorgione, who in 1510 had painted a very similar subject, the Sleeping Venus.